gilesjohnr/WES/README.md

 ## Visualization

-We are currently developing an RShiny application that will visualize the data and methods in the `WES` package.
+We are currently developing an RShiny application that will visualize the data and methods in the 'WES' package.

 \

 ## Installation

-Use the `devtools` package to install the development version of `WES` from the GitHub repository.
+Use the `devtools` package to install the development version of 'WES' from the GitHub repository.
 R version >= 4.1.1 recommended.
 ```r
 install.packages("whitebox", dependencies=TRUE)
 whitebox::install_whitebox()